-The Music Minor allows a student who loves music but doesn't want to major in it the opportunity to earn a credential containing a balance of academic and practical musical knowledge.
-Designation of a completed Minor will appear on the diploma and transcript along with the major degree.
+The music minor allows a student the opportunity to earn a credential containing a balance of academic and practical musical knowledge without pursuing a music major.
+Designation of a completed minor will appear on the diploma and transcript along with the major degree.
 Required courses in music theory and history are the same as those taken by music majors.

 - A total of 18 hours of music courses, with a minimum number in each category listed below.
 Six credits must be 2000-level or higher.
 Because of the prerequisites that many courses have, the course numbers suggested below (in parentheses) usually constitute the minimum requirements.